Check out our article with information on how to optimize your new grad LinkedIn profile.

 - What your passions are

 Just like your resume, you want to use strong, action-oriented language and quantify as much as you can to showcase the impact of the work you did.
 You can take the copy that you have in your resume, but since you don’t have the same space constraints, we recommend elaborating more on LinkedIn.
-Almost all job applications now ask for your LinkedIn, so most employers will use the profile to get more background on what you did in your internships.
+Almost all job applications now ask for your LinkedIn profile, so most employers will use the profile to get more background on what you did in your internships.

 Skills, endorsements, and recommendations